What is it?

 Why is the test done?

 Your doctor may want you to have this test if you have been in close contact with someone who has tuberculosis (TB).
-You may also have the test if you have symptoms that might be causing TB.
-These include a cough that doesn't go away and unexplained weight loss.
+You may also have the test if you have symptoms that might be caused by TB.
+These include a cough that doesn't go away, a fever, or unexplained weight loss.

 How do you prepare for the test?